DevMountain/learn-git/README.md

 * Once you create your repository, you'll need to connect that repository with your code on your computer.
 * Create a folder called 'myProject' then inside that folder create a file called 'myName.js'.
 Add your name to that file and then save it.
 * Now in your terminal navigate to your 'myProject' folder.
 Once inside that folder, type ```git init```.
 You've just told your computer that you want git to watch the 'myProject' folder and keep track of any changes - basically making it so you can now run git commands inside of this folder.
 * Now that you've initialized your 'myProject' folder, we need to tell your computer where the location of your github repository is.
 To do this you create what is called a remote.
 Basically we tell our computer 'Hey computer, I created this repo on github, when I push, I want my code to go to this github repo'.
 To do this, in your terminal type ```git remote add origin https://github.com/nameOfYourRepo.git``` with nameOfYourRepo being replaced with what you named your repository.
 Now whenever you run ```git push origin master``` your computer knows that origin is pointing to your repo you made on github and it pushes your changes there.

+### Step 3: Push your code to github
-* Now that our remote is set up.
+Now that our remote is set up.
 You'll need to add your files to the staging area, commit your files to be ready for pushing, then push your files.

-The process I always take is one that looks like this.
+The process I always take is one that looks like this:

-* ```git status``` --> this will show me what files have been changed.
+1. ```git status``` --> this will show me what files have been changed.
 I want to make sure not to add any files to github that I don't want there
-* ```git diff``` this will show me the actual code that has been changed.
+2. ```git diff``` this will show me the actual code that has been changed.
 Again, I want to make sure I don't push anything to github that shouldn't be there
-* If everything looks good ```git add nameOfMyFile.js``` I add my file(s) to the 'staging area'
+3. If everything looks good ```git add nameOfMyFile.js``` I add my file(s) to the 'staging area'
-* ```git commit -m "The sentence I want associated with this commit message"``` which tells my computer 'hey, next time code is pushed to github, take all of this code with it.
+4. ```git commit -m "The sentence I want associated with this commit message"``` which tells my computer 'hey, next time code is pushed to github, take all of this code with it.
-* ```git push origin master``` and MAGIC.
+5. ```git push origin master``` and MAGIC.
 My code is now on github.

-### Step 3: Push your code to github
-* Follow the steps I did above in order to get your new code on your computer up to your github repository.
 * If all goes well, check your github repository for your new code.